k-rakko/Practice-tools-for-stackers/README.md

 ### Installing
 #### Windows
-Download python3 installer for your OS from [here](https://www.python.org/downloads/) and run it.
+Download python3 installer for your Windows from [here](https://www.python.org/downloads/) and run it.
 After that, launch cmd.exe and run following command.

 ```